pemsherpa/To-Do-list/README.md

    const contractAddress = "YOUR_DEPLOYED_CONTRACT_ADDRESS";
    ```

-4. Open `frontend/index.html` in your browser.
+4. Open `frontend/index.html` in your browser using liveserver

 ## Connecting with MetaMask